-Protecting your PDFs with a password is easier than you think, and you don’t even have to pay
+Want to know how to password protect a PDF?
+These are the best ways

 Password protecting a PDF with PDFMate

-Let’s face it, not everyone wants to throw down a healthy portion of their paycheck every time they want to password protect a document.
+Not everyone wants to throw down a healthy portion of their paycheck every time they want to password protect a document.
 Thankfully, there are alternatives to Adobe’s premium suite so long as you don’t mind opting for a third-party utility with barebones features and design aesthetics.

 Once installed, PDFMate Free PDF Merger allows you to combine specific pages and encrypt entire documents without the exuberant price tag.
 Additionally, it lets you set permission passwords in a similar manner to Adobe Acrobat and Reader — meaning you can set specific passcodes for tasks such as editing, copying, and printing — though, the interface is far less attractive.

-Step 4 — Select Build in the bottom-right corner of the application window when you’re finished adding your password.
+Step 4 — Select “Build” in the bottom-right corner of the application window when you’re finished adding your password.
 Afterward, a folder will automatically open with your new Password protected PDF.
 Presto!

-How to password protect PDF in Mac OS X
+How to password protect a PDF in Mac OS X

 Your Mac comes with Preview, a piece of software that’s capable of opening most documents and image formats.
 It also offers some basic editing capabilities, which is why we called it the hidden Paint app on every Mac.
 As it turns out, this same program can encrypt any PDF in just a few steps.

-Step 1: Launch Preview, click the File menu in the upper-left corner, and select Open.
-Afterward, choose the PDF file you want to password protect from its respective save location and click the Open button.
+Step 1: Launch Preview, click the “File” menu in the upper-left corner and select “Open.”
+Afterward, choose the PDF file you want to password protect from its respective save location and click the “Open” button.

-Step 2: Once you’re finished editing the PDF document you want to password protect, click the File menu again, select Export from the resulting drop-down.
-Then, name and select a save location for the resulting file, check the box directly left of Encrypt, and enter your desired password in the space provided.
+Step 2: Once you’re finished editing the PDF document you want to password protect, click the “File” menu again and select “Export” from the resulting drop-down.
+Then, name and select a save location for the resulting file, check the box directly left of “Encrypt,”and enter your desired password in the space provided.
 Verify your password if prompted.

 Step 3: To ensure that your PDF is protected, open your newly-modified PDF in Preview.
-A screen similar to the one below should appear, indicating you successfully password protected your PDF document.
+A password prompt screen should then appear, indicating you successfully password protected your PDF document.
 Afterward, enter the correct password and enjoy the privacy of your new PDF!

+Now that you know how to protect PDFs, why not turn some of your non-protected documents into one?
+Here’s the best way to print to PDF in Windows.